 2 center-cut pork chops (look for all natural, humanely raised pork, if possible)

-1 teaspoon of extra-virgin olive oil
+1 teaspoon of extra-virgin olive oil (where to find quality oils)

 1 teaspoon cumin powder